 It rained much of the way, we got lost once or twice and my boot got stuck in the mud.
 But none of this mattered.
 We were walking through some of England’s most beautiful countryside, following rivers, dales and moorland.
-Apart from the sheep we had the place to ourselves.
+Apart from the sheep we had the Yorkshire Dales Way to ourselves.

 Along the River Wharfe